sparkflows/sparkflows-docs/docs/operating/installing-mysql.rst

 This document captures the details for installing MySQL on Centos7

-Below are steps on how to install MYSQL on Centos7
+Below are steps on how to install MySQL on Centos7
 ----------------------------------------------------

 * check your hostname run